gridsome/gridsome.org/docs/jamstack.md

 Loose coupling and separation of controls allow for more targeted development and debugging, and the expanding selection of CMS options for site generators remove the need to maintain a separate stack for content and marketing.

+As a bonus, Gridsome adds a centralized data management, powered by GraphQL, for even better developer experience.

 ## Best practices

 When building JAMstack projects, you can really get the most out of the stack if you stick to a few best practices.

 ### Entire Project on a CDN